Oregon Online Sports Betting

 Sportsbook Promotions in Oregon

-Since it is the only mobile sportsbook in Oregon, let’s go over what promotions DraftKings offers its new and existing customers in Oregon and elsewhere.
+Since it is the only mobile sportsbook in Oregon, let’s go over some of the promotions DraftKings offers its new and existing customers in Oregon and elsewhere.

 - Refer a friend bonus – This one is pretty simple.
-Send a friend a DK referral link and if they use that referral to sign up for a new account and make a deposit of $100 or more, you each get a $100 free bet.
-This free bet must be used on one bet (it can’t be split up) and must be used within 7 days.
-Oh, and the free bet amount is not withdrawable.
+Send a friend a DK referral link and if they use that referral to sign up for a new account and make a deposit, you each get a bonus bet.
+This bonus bet must be used on one bet (it can’t be split up) and must be used within 7 days.
+Oh, and the bonus bet amount is not withdrawable.
 But the winnings can be immediately withdrawn.
 This is a great deal if you have friends who are interested in signing up for a DraftKings account.

 - Deposit match bonus – Many sportsbooks give new customers a deposit match, which is a very good promotion.
-Sign up for an account, make a deposit, and the sportsbook matches that first deposit up to a certain amount, like $500.
-The problem with DraftKings’ $500 deposit bonus promotion is its ridiculous 25x play-through requirement.
-The actual bonus funds are only released $1 at a time.
-New customers have to deposit $2,500 AND bet $12,500 within 90 days to receive a $500 bonus.
+Sign up for an account, make a deposit, and the sportsbook matches that first deposit up to a certain amount.
+The problem with DraftKings’ deposit bonus promotion is its ridiculous 25x play-through requirement.
 Not a very good deal.

 - Odds boosts – Odds boosts are a better deal, particularly if you like the underlying wager.
 Many sportsbooks, including DraftKings, boost, or increase, the payout of a featured bet, usually related to a high-profile game or hometown team.
 So if the Blazers are playing the Lakers, an odds boost might include the Blazers ML, Over 210, and Damian Lillard to score more than 20 points.
 The payout could be boosted from +600 to +800 in order to entice bettors in Oregon to take the wager.
 This is a good value if you think all three bets will win, but remember that the odds of winning are still 6/1, or 16.6%, even if the payout is higher.